docker/docs/desktop/extensions-sdk/quickstart.md

 keywords: quickstart, extensions
 ---

 Follow the guide below to build a basic Docker Extension quickly.
-The quickstart guide automatically generates boilerplate files for you.
+The Quickstart guide automatically generates boilerplate files for you.

 >Note
 >